hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

-# Reactive Hypermedia: Design Patterns for Asynchronous and Reactive Machine-to-Machine Interaction using Hypermedia Controls
+# Interactive Hypermedia - Asynchronous Machine Interaction using Hypermedia Controls

 ## Introduction

-The last two articles discussed some design issues and patterns in hypermedia controls for machine interfaces, and presented an experimental open source software platform and demonstrator for an example hypermedia system.
+The last two articles discussed some issues and design patterns  for machine interaction using hypermedia controls, and presented an experimental open source software platform and demonstrator for an example machine-to-machine hypermedia system.

 This article will summarize the progress on this topic over the last year and focus on the subject of asynchronous and realtime interactions using REST design principles and, in particular, hypermedia controls.